Partial VOROS: A Cost-aware Performance Metric for Binary Classifiers with Precision and Capacity Constraints: MODEL SELECTION WITH PV

-\textbf{Evaluation Plan.} We compare 4 possible selection strategies: max pAUROC and max recall in feasible ($\alpha,\kappa$-aware; $t$-unaware), max VOROS ($\alpha,\kappa$-unaware; $t$-aware), and max PV (aware of both).
-Using each one, we search the hyperparameter grid of over 250 ROC curves on validation data.
-For each possible strategy, we select one curve, and then a threshold, $\tau$, to use at each $t$.
-We then evaluate on test data each of the model-threshold pairs selected on validation.
-This forces us to see how actual binary alert systems behave on new data; we don't get to post-hoc select thresholds on test.
+\textbf{Evaluation Plan.} We compare 4 possible selection strategies: max pAUROC and max recall in the feasible region ($\alpha,\kappa$-aware; $t$-unaware), max VOROS ($\alpha,\kappa$-unaware; $t$-aware), and max PV (aware of both constraints and costs).
+For each strategy, we search a grid of over 140 ROC curves each from a different classifier-hyperparameter combination.
+For each possible strategy, we select one curve, and then a threshold $\tau$ to use at each $t$, always using the validation set for selection decisions (details in App.~\ref{supp_mimiciv}).
+We then evaluate and report the test set performance of each selected threshold.
+In this way, we examine how binary alert systems behave on new data, avoiding unrealistic post-hoc threshold selection on the test set.

-\textbf{Results.} Fig.~\ref{fig:results_mimiciv}(a) shows two ROC curves selected by different strategies; Fig.~\ref{fig:results_mimiciv}(b) shows their respective normalized partial areas as a function of $t$.
-Evaluation of expected cost on test for each strategy is in Fig.~\ref{fig:results_mimiciv}(c), where the table reports a Monte Carlo average over $C_0/C_1$ samples each mapped to a $t$.
+\textbf{Results.} For MIMIC-IV, Tab.~\ref{tab:mimiciv_results_main} reports the test cost of each strategy across the two scenarios.
+These are the costs \emph{in expectation} over a uniform distribution of cost ratios $C_{\text{FN:FP}}$. eICU cost results are in Tab.~\ref{tab:eICU_results_main}.
+Further results are in App.~\ref{supp_mimiciv}, including visuals of selected ROC curves, expanded tables, and details of the calculation of expected cost.

+\textbf{Analysis.} In the more relaxed scenario 1, our max partial VOROS (PV) strategy yields better (lower) normalized cost on test data than 3 alternatives on MIMIC-IV.
+It also ties for best cost on eICU.
+This highlights how using cost-unaware strategies like maximizing recall can be inadequate, even if they incorporate ``hard cutoffs'' for the constraints of interest.

-\textbf{Analysis.} In scenario 1 ($t \in [0.5, 0.6]$), our max partial VOROS (PV) strategy yields better (lower) normalized cost on test data than alternatives.
-Scenario 2 favors the lower left of ROC curves where there is less crossing; we find most strategies sensibly have similar costs, except \citeauthor{ratigan2024voros}'s VOROS is worse.
+The more stringent scenario 2 favors the lower left of ROC curves where there is less crossing; we find 3 of the 4 strategies (including PV) sensibly choose the same ROC curve and thus have similar costs.
+Only \citeauthor{ratigan2024voros}'s original VOROS ($\alpha,\kappa$-unaware) yields a model with worse cost performance in this scenario on both datasets, highlighting the inadequacy of \emph{ignoring constraints} in model selection.

+On MIMIC-IV, all selected models satisfy the $\alpha,\kappa$ constraints on test data.
+However, on eICU several models that satisfy $\alpha,\kappa$ on validation fall slightly short of satisfying the same constraints on test (e.g. precision of 0.44 instead of 0.5), due to statistical variation across subsets of the same size.
+These are marked with red highlighting in Tab.~\ref{tab:eICU_results_main}; detailed results in Tab.~\ref{tab:eicu_scenario_tables_detailed}.